fairagro/m4.4_metrics/templates/template.md

 {% endfor %}

 # Creating this Workflow
-The first tool being used in the `collect` tool which was created by
+The first tool being used in the `collect` tool which was created by the following command.
+Note that `--no-commit` option, which is needed to not leak my GitHub Token.
+The token was manually replaced by an input variable.
 ```bash
 s4n create -c Dockerfile -t metrics --env .env --enable-network --no-commit  python metrics/collect.py \> raw_data.json
 ```